nickjj/ansible-nginx/README.md

 # Best practice according to https://bettercrypto.org/.
 nginx_ssl_ecdh_curve: secp384r1

-# If you are using a wildcart certificate then which domain will be used?
+# If you are using a wildcard certificate then which domain will be used?
 nginx_ssl_wildcard_domain: "{{ ansible_domain }}"

 # http://en.wikipedia.org/wiki/HTTP_Strict_Transport_Security